polars.Expr.over#

 • group_to_rows

-If the aggregation results in multiple values, assign them back to their position in the DataFrame.
-This can only be done if the group yields the same elements before aggregation as after.
+If the aggregation results in multiple values per group, map them back to their row position in the DataFrame.
+This can only be done if each group yields the same elements before aggregation as after.
+If the aggregation results in one scalar value per group, this value will be mapped to every row.

 • join